 There are many misconceptions, and some vagueness, surrounding the Metaverse.
 This prompted the compilation of a short series of articles to demystify it, explain how it works, and address its potential real-life implications.
-So here is the first of many articles in our Metaverse 101 series…
+So here is the first article in our Metaverse series…

 The Metaverse is NOT Facebook

 One of the most trending topics is how “Facebook’s Metaverse is going to change the world as we know it.”
 The truth is that Facebook is just one of many major companies investing heavily in the Metaverse – spending at least $10 billion this year alone on its Metaverse division.

 With that kind of investment, one can understand Facebook wanting to take ownership of the Metaverse by changing its company name to Meta.
 However, this has caused confusion.
 To be clear, Facebook is still Facebook, as is Instagram, and WhatsApp.
 They all just fall under Meta’s umbrella.

 The Metaverse has been evolving on multiple platforms (many of its features are old-hat for avid gamers), and Meta is simply plugging into it and contributing to its evolutionary process.

 The technology behind the Metaverse

 Before we continue, we need to be armed with some basic knowledge surrounding Augmented Reality (AR), Virtual Reality (VR), Mixed Reality (MR), and those Non-fungible Tokens (NFTs) everyone keeps talking about.

 1. Augmented Reality: This is an interactive experience that looks at the world through your smartphone’s camera, and a digital overlay is added to what you see.
 The trend of everyone chasing Pokémon through the park with their cell phones was a good example of augmented reality.
 Other examples include Snapchat and Google AR.